-‘The Freedom of the Moon’ by Robert Frost is a two stanza poem that is separated into sets of six lines, or sestets.
-These lines follow a rhyme scheme of ABABCC, alternating end sounds between the verses.
+This is a two stanza poem that is separated into sets of six lines, or sestets.
+‘The Freedom of the Moon’ follows a rhyme scheme of ABABCC, alternating end sounds between the verses.
 There are also moments of half or slant rhyme within the lines.
 These are seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
 For example, the words “brought” and “dropped” in lines four and five of the second stanza.

 The poem begins with the speaker telling the reader that he has tried a number of different ways of looking and thinking about the moon.
 First, he tried looking at it “tilted in the air”.
 At that point, it appeared like a “jewel in your hair” up above the “ tree-and-farmhouse cluster”.
 The lines of the poem are rich with vibrant imagery.
 They paint an interesting picture of the moon, but they also speak to something else, the freedom of humankind.